Pope Felix IV

-Pope Felix IV (489/490 – 22 September 530) was the bishop of Rome from 12 July 526 to his death.
+Pope Felix IV (489/490 – 22 September 530) was the bishop of Rome from 12 July 526 to his death on 22 September 530.
 He was the chosen candidate of Ostrogoth King Theodoric the Great, who had imprisoned Felix's predecessor, John I.

 Rise

 Felix came from Samnium, the son of Castorius.
 He was elected after a gap of nearly two months after the death of John I, who had died in prison in Ravenna, having completed a diplomatic mission to Constantinople on behalf of the Ostrogoth King Theodoric the Great.
 The papal electors acceded to the king's demands and chose Felix as pope.
 Felix's favor in the eyes of the king allowed him to press for greater benefits for the church.
 However, Theodoric died later that year, allowing Felix to pursue his own policies in peace.